siberoloji/siberoloji.github.io/content/en/blog/macOS-iOS/2024-10-22-how-to-transfer-data-from-your-old-iphone-to-iphone-16.md

 If you’re planning to use iCloud for your data transfer, ensure you have enough iCloud storage to back up all your data.
-You can check your storage by going to **Settings &gt; [Your Name] &gt; iCloud &gt; Manage Storage**.
+You can check your storage by going to **Settings > [Your Name] > iCloud > Manage Storage**.
 If needed, you can purchase additional iCloud storage plans.

 #### 3. **Ensure Both Devices Have Enough Battery**